 On March 4, 2024, the Company designated 25,000 shares of preferred stock as Series A Convertible Preferred Stock with a par value of \$0.00001 per share and exchanged the remaining May 2023 Notes (principal of \$24,694,670) for Preferred Stock.
 For each \$1,000 of May 2023 Note principal, one share of Preferred Stock was issued with a stated value of \$1,000, and any principal held by an investor below \$1,000 was granted one additional share of Preferred Stock.
 A total of 24,698 shares were issued in connection with the exchange.
-The Preferred Stock is initially convertible into share of the Company's common stock at \$1.33 per share.
+The Preferred Stock is initially convertible into share of the Company's common stock at \$133.00 per share.
 Conversion of Preferred Stock to common stock of the Company by the holders of the Preferred Stock is limited based on ownership restrictions of either 4.99% or 9.99%.
-The conversion price is subject to adjustment for anti-dilution provisions with an initial floor of \$0.98 per share, subject to adjustment to \$0.50 per share if stockholder approval is received.
-The Company has included a proposal for stockholders to approve this adjustment in its 2024 annual meeting proposals.
-The 2024 annual meeting is expected to be held on May 28, 2024.
+The conversion price is subject to adjustment for anti-dilution provisions with an initial floor of \$98.00 per share, subject to adjustment to \$50.00 per share if stockholder approval is received.
+The stockholders approved this adjustment at the 2024 annual meeting held on May 28, 2024.